codeisscience/journal-policy-tracker-backend/CONTRIBUTING.md

 ### What you'll get
 Eternal gratitude, free stickers ([email me](mailto:yochannah@gmail.com) if you want stickers, especially if you've made a contribution :heart:), your avatar in our contributers page, and the eternal smug glow of having contributed to an open source project. <3

+## Please be patient
+Code is Science is run by a community of volunteers.
+It may take us a few days to review your contributions of questions and we're grateful for your patience whilst this happens around our day jobs and our family life.
+That said, sometimes we do need a nudge.
+If we haven't responded after seven days to a Pull Request or an Issue or comment, it's fine to nudge us for more attention. 🌷

 ## Financial contributions